The "stretch IRA" is gone for most beneficiaries who inherit IRAs from people who aren't their spouses.

 Getting the right tax advice and tips is vital in the complex tax world we live in.
 The Kiplinger Tax Letter helps you stay right on the money with the latest news and forecasts, with insight from our highly experienced team (Get a free issue of The Kiplinger Tax Letter or subscribe).
 You can only get the full array of advice by subscribing to the Tax Letter, but we will regularly feature snippets from it online, and here is one of those samples…

 Eligible designated beneficiaries are exempt from the 10-year rule.
-This applies to beneficiaries who are surviving spouses or minor children (until age 21) of the deceased account owner, beneficiaries who are chronically ill or disabled, and beneficiaries who are not more than 10 years younger than the decedent.
+This applies to beneficiaries who are surviving spouses or minor children (until age 21) of the deceased account owner, beneficiaries who are chronically ill or disabled, and beneficiaries who are not more than 10 years younger than the deceased IRA owner.
+The 10-year clean-out rule also doesn't apply to beneficiaries who are older than the deceased IRA owner.

-They can still do stretch IRAs.
-Individuals who inherited IRAs before 2020 are also exempt from the 10-year rule.
+Eligible designated beneficiaries can still do stretch IRAs.
+Individuals who inherited IRAs before 2020 are also exempt from the 10-year clean-out rule.
 A surviving spouse also has the option to take the inherited IRA as his or her own.
+Whether a surviving spouse elects to treat the IRA as an inherited IRA or as his or her own IRA, the 10-year clean-out rule does not apply, and the spouse can stretch RMDs over his or her lifetime.

-How exactly does the 10-year cleanout rule work for IRAs inherited after 2019?
+How exactly does the 10-year clean-out rule work for IRAs inherited after 2019?
 Must the beneficiary take a distribution each year during those 10 years?
-Believe it or not, prior to July of this year, this question sowed lots of confusion.
+Before July 2024, this question caused a lot of confusion.

-The IRS’s original interpretation of the 10-year rule led many tax and retirement professionals to believe that the rule doesn’t mean that annual distributions to beneficiaries are required.
+The IRS’s original interpretation of the 10-year rule led many tax and retirement professionals to believe that it doesn’t require annual distributions to beneficiaries.
 It was instead thought that beneficiaries could wait until year 10 to take out all the money, take annual distributions, or skip years, provided that the inherited IRA is fully depleted within 10 years after the original owner’s death.

 The IRS issued proposed regulations in 2022 that muddied the waters.
 Under the proposed regulations, the mechanics of the 10-year cleanout rule differed based on whether the original IRA owner died before or after his or her beginning date for taking RMDs.